Skip to Main Content

 Possible follow up: "But I thought it was okay to copy a chapter or 10% of a text."

-Both of these assumptions are false.
+Both of these assumptions are incorrect.
 There is nothing found in current copyright law that protects individuals who copy material in these ways.

 Scenario #2 - Using an image in a presentation